kitcheck/ruby-jwt/README.md

 iat = Time.now.to_i
 iat_payload = { data: 'data', iat: iat }

-token = JWT.encode iat_payload, hmac_secret, 'HS256'
+token = JWT.encode payload: iat_payload, signer: JWT::Signer.new(hmac_secret, 'HS256')

 begin
   # Add iat to the validation to check if the token has been manipulated